Top

 Help Eliminate the Use of Amalgam

-To help phase out the use of amalgam, we’re partnering with Consumers for Dental Choice, an amazing nonprofit organization dedicated to advocating mercury-free dentistry.
-This talented team of consumer advocates, environmentalists and health professionals work tirelessly — and effectively — to continue the fight against dental mercury around the world.
+To help phase out the use of amalgam, we’re partnering with Consumers for Dental Choice, a small but impactful nonprofit organization that has dedicated over 20 years to advocating for mercury-free dentistry.

 Consider donating to this worthwhile cause to help eliminate dental mercury.
-This week, I will double your donations up to $150,000 to help Consumers for Dental Choice get the funding they deserve.
+This week, I will match your donations – dollar for dollar – up to $150,000 to help Consumers for Dental Choice get the funding they deserve.
+Together, we can empower individuals to take control of their health and promote non-invasive, mercury-free dental care.

 5 Important Reasons To